 We’ve all heard of the yellow rose of Texas (many of us have even have burst into song about it).
 But the Texas roses whose praises experts are singing these days are called EarthKind—and they are tough and stubborn enough to survive the villainous growing conditions of the Lone Star State:

 How does a rose earn an EarthKind designation?
 For the past 24 years specialists at the Texas A&M University AgriLife Extension Service have been laboring in test gardens to create a home gardener’s dream rose: varieties that thrive with minimal water, no pesticides or chemical fertilizers, and very little pruning.
-The result has been roses like ‘Spice' (Above).
-Photograph by Carmen Cano via Flickr.
+The result has been roses like ‘Spice’ (shown above).

 Dr. Steve George of Texas A&M has been a leader in this research and he is the one who decides which roses are worthy of the trademarked EarthKind label.
 He has selected five which he says have met the EarthKind goal of being “beautiful roses for busy people.”

-Belinda’s Dream, a shrub rose developed by a mathematics professor in the early 1990s, was the first rose to receive the EarthKind designation.
 It boasts a 114-petal count.
 In the spring and fall (most of Texas is too hot for roses to bloom vigorously in summer) Belinda’s Dream is covered with gigantic flowers from 4 to 5 inches wide; $18.95 from Antique Roses Emporium.
-Photograph by Betsy via Flickr.

 Souvenir de St. Anne’s is a dwarf shrub that grows to about 3.5 feet tall and so is good for small gardens.
 Its semi-double blooms are a delicate pink in spring and fall but turn white in summer.
 It is the most fragrant EarthKind rose but, like Perle d’Or, will not thrive where the irrigation water is highly saline; it’s $18.95 from Antique Rose Emporium.
 Photograph via Dreaming of Roses.